CU-ESIIL/Summit_group_2026_7/docs/index.md

 <br>

-These principles ultimately led us to a five-point framework for the development of AI-enabled, environmentally themed assignments for the undergraduate classroom:
+These principles ultimately led us to the following five-point framework for the development of AI-enabled, environmentally themed assignments for the undergraduate classroom:

 **1. An environmental theme**, such as carbon cycling, water quality, biodiversity, land-use change, environmental justice, or ecosystem resilience.